TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 ## Key Marketing Angles

 ### **Angle 1: "Time Liberation Hero"** (Primary)
-**Core Message**: ResumeDrop doesn't just save time—it gives you back your life by eliminating the soul-crushing repetition of job applications.
+**Core Message**: ResumeDropAI doesn't just save time—it gives you back your life by eliminating the soul-crushing repetition of job applications.
 **Targeted Pain Point**: Addresses the 75% frequency time waste issue and career advancement stagnation.
 **Keywords**: "Get your life back," "Stop the application grind," "From hours to minutes," "Reclaim your time"

 ### **Angle 2: "ATS Whisperer"** (Secondary)
-**Core Message**: ResumeDrop speaks the language of Applicant Tracking Systems, ensuring your applications don't get lost in the digital void.
+**Core Message**: ResumeDropAI speaks the language of Applicant Tracking Systems, ensuring your applications don't get lost in the digital void.
 **Targeted Pain Point**: Addresses fear of application rejection and ATS compatibility issues.
 **Keywords**: "Speak ATS fluently," "Never get filtered out again," "ATS-proof your applications," "Beat the system"

 ### **Angle 3: "Career Momentum Accelerator"** (Tertiary)
-**Core Message**: ResumeDrop transforms your job search from a slow, painful crawl into a strategic sprint toward your dream career.
+**Core Message**: ResumeDropAI transforms your job search from a slow, painful crawl into a strategic sprint toward your dream career.
 **Targeted Pain Point**: Addresses career advancement stagnation and professional growth desires.
 **Keywords**: "Accelerate your career," "From stuck to unstoppable," "Career velocity," "Professional momentum"

 ### **Angle 4: "The Professional's Secret Weapon"**
-**Core Message**: ResumeDrop is the insider tool that gives you a competitive advantage over other job seekers.
+**Core Message**: ResumeDropAI is the insider tool that gives you a competitive advantage over other job seekers.
 **Targeted Pain Point**: Addresses fear of competitive disadvantage and desire to stay ahead.
 **Keywords**: "Secret weapon," "Competitive advantage," "Stay ahead of the curve," "Professional edge"

 ### **Angle 5: "Application Experience Revolution"**
-**Core Message**: ResumeDrop completely reimagines what applying to jobs should feel like in the 21st century.
+**Core Message**: ResumeDropAI completely reimagines what applying to jobs should feel like in the 21st century.
 **Targeted Pain Point**: Addresses user experience friction and desire for intuitive tools.
 **Keywords**: "Revolutionary experience," "21st century job search," "Redefine the process," "Modern application flow"